umdwr/teachinghub/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DWR Teaching Hub's documentation!
+DWR Teaching Hub
 ============================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Teaching Guides:

-   teachinghub/guides
-   teachinghub/alib
-   teachinghub/policies
-   ...
+   speech
+   writing

 Indices and tables